AUNT KAREN'S FARM

 Environment

 Planning has been initiated for an exciting pollinator garden at the farm.
 Consisting of native plants, this garden will attract, feed, and be nourished by a variety of birds, bees, butterflies, and a host of other pollinators.
-Signage, walking trails, and seating area are envisioned.
+Signage, walking trails, and seating areas are envisioned.

 This is a project of the non-profit Aunt Karen’s Farm which welcomes donations to further its work.